shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise4.md

 1. On the **smarthotelweb1** page, verify that the status of the VM is in **Running state**.

     ![Screenshot of the vm-created status.](Images/vm-created2.png "vm-created status")

+**Summary:** In this exercise, you explored on how to fail over on-premises physical servers that are replicating to Azure with Azure Site Recovery.
+After you've failed over, you fail back from Azure to your on-premises site when it's available.